Copilot era is over. Tool access is where things go sideways.

-Comparing reliability approaches in 2026
+Comparing reliability approaches teams actually use

 | Approach | Typical success lift | Cost/latency impact | Best fit |